cshimvin/restaurant-reviews/README.md

 - As a returning visitor, I would like to add my reviews for restaurants I have visited.

 Frequent visitor goals:
-- As a frequent visitor, I would like to keep up to date with featured restaurants and any new restuarants and reviews.
+- As a frequent visitor, I would like to keep up to date with featured restaurants and any new restaurants and reviews.

 ### Design and Structure